Jim in a snapshot

 I am the son of a truck driver who taught me the value of hard work.
 He worked long hours to provide for me and my brothers and sister.
 My mum was strong, determined and had courage.
 I’ve inherited a strong work ethic and the energy to stand up and make a difference.

 I became a councillor in 2003 and was elected Leader of the Labour Group in 2008.
 I’ve been fortunate to have been supported by an amazing group of councillors and members.
 Together we moved from opposition to control the council with the highest number of Labour councillors in the councils history, establishing it as a ‘Co-operative Council’.

 That didn’t happened by accident.
 We didn’t wait for government to fix Oldham.
 Our vision for a better Oldham has laid the foundations for the future with flagship schemes like the Old Town Hall cinema, now open for families to enjoy.
-We are in the middle of our regeneration plan and I pledge to continue to play a role in these important schemes behind the scenes as the boroughs Regeneration Ambassador.
+We are in the middle of our regeneration plan and I pledge to continue to play a role in these important schemes.

 I never had the opportunity to go to university but I’m ambitious for my sons and every child in the borough.
 I’ve learnt the importance of a decent education.